amooose/Calorie_Center/README.md

 Press and hold the Kcal logo, this will log the current consumed calories for today and add it to the Track tab's graph.

 ### Settings
+#### Custom TDEE
+Set your own custom TDEE based on your own calculations
 #### Show time in entry
 If enabled, when logging calories, each entry will have the time in it.
 Ex `[12:04pm] Fish - 400`